worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

 Martin died in January 1985\.
 Pneumonia, complications from emphysema.
-His sister called Sarah from Arizona.
+His sister called Liv from Arizona.

 "He left you something.
 His radio equipment, his recordings, all his notes.
 He said you'd know what to do with them."

-Sarah drove to Arizona that weekend.
+Liv drove to Arizona that weekend.
 Martin's house was exactly as she remembered—dishes and radios and papers everywhere.
 His sister, a woman in her sixties who clearly thought her brother had been eccentric at best, was eager to clear it out.

 "You can take whatever you want.
 The rest is going to auction."

-Sarah spent three days packing.
+Liv spent three days packing.
 She rented a U-Haul and drove back to Pasadena with Martin's entire archive.
 Forty years of recordings, notebooks, equipment.
 A lifetime of listening.

 She stored it in her apartment—had to rent a storage unit for the overflow.
 And she understood, with crushing clarity, that this was what happened.
 Obsessions accumulated.
 Investigators died.
 Their work became boxes in storage units, waiting for someone who would never come.